Home | Contact Us | Sitemap

 In the open system the norms prescribed and encourage mobility.
 There are independent principles of ranking like status, class and power.
 In and open system individuals are assigned to different positions in the social structure on the basis of their merit or achievement.
 Open systems mobility is generally characterized with occupational diversity, a flexible hierarchy, differentiated social structure and rapidity of change.
 In such systems the hold of ascription based corporate groups like caste, kinship or extended family etc declines.
 The dominant values in such a system emphasize on equality and freedom of the individual and on change and innovation.

-If you have an interest in furthering your knowledge about sociology consider getting a a degree from an online college. it's never to late go go back and get the education you need from a GED to an online MBA the opportunities to learn more are endless.
+If you have an interest in furthering your knowledge about sociology consider getting a degree from an online college. it's never to late go go back and get the education you need from a GED to an online MBA the opportunities to learn more are endless.